Lovrom8/RSMods/README.md

 ## Roadmap

 The ASIO input shifter and Cable fallback are in place.
+Planned directions:

+- **Automatic tuning.** When a song is selected, read its tuning and set the pedal to the closest uniform tuning automatically, so no keys are pressed for the common case.
+Non-uniform tunings such as drop D or drop Db get the uniform part of the shift (Db standard for drop Db), with the odd string left to tune by hand as it is today.
+- **Merging into RSMods.** The drop pedal is being tidied for a pull request into [upstream RSMods](https://github.com/Lovrom8/RSMods), so it can ship through the installer and settings app everyone already uses.
-The remaining drop pedal direction is shifting the song's tuning instead of the guitar, so playing without headphones works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.
+- **Shifting the song instead of the guitar,** so playing without headphones
+  works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.

 ---